zilliztech/zdoc/versioned_docs/version-byoc/tutorials/get-started/start-with-byoc/activate-your-cloud-aws/activate-your-cloud-aws.md

 # AWS

-Learn how to deploy BYOC on AWS.
+This chapter helps you to learn about the prerequisites and procedures to deploy BYOC on AWS.

 import DocCardList from '@theme/DocCardList';